* Translated by AI

 According to StarNews' investigation on the 16th, the production team and main cast of KBS 2TV's new historical drama "Munmu" are set to depart for Mongolia on the 18th for filming.
 This marks the second Mongolia location shoot following last winter's.

 Meanwhile, "Munmu" is a work that depicts the grand narrative of the small kingdom of Silla overcoming powerful rivals Goguryeo, Baekje, and the Tang Dynasty to finally unify the Three Han regions.
 Renowned actors including Lee Hyun-wook, Jang Hyuk, Kim Kang-woo, Park Sung-woong, Jung Woong-in, and Jo Sung-ha have been cast, drawing high expectations.
-The series consists of 28 episodes and is scheduled to air next year.
+The series consists of 28 episodes and is scheduled to air within the year.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>